Hitesh297/HospitalCMS/README.md

 - MVC controller for Event
 - View for CRUD operations on Event
 - Bug fix on DoctorData controller.
+- Created model for volunteer.
+- add volunteer to event functionality added.
+- display volunteers on event details.

 ## Jinal
 ###### FAQ